 1- Vienna (Austria)

-Vienna is the capital of Austria.
+Vienna is the capital of Austria and the country’s largest city.
 Population: 1.868 million

 2- Linz (Austria)